akshit-dev101/codeX-AI/README.md

 Features :gear:
 --
-Utilizes OpenAI's API to generate responses to coding-related questions and problems Implements a simple vanilla JavaScript frontend
+1.Utilizes OpenAI's API to generate responses to coding-related questions and problems
+2.Implements a simple vanilla JavaScript frontend
-Allows users to have coding-focused conversations with the chatbot
+3.Allows users to have coding-focused conversations with the chatbot

 Live Site :rocket:
 --